JonathanWilbur/mueller-report/volume1.md

 between the Trump campaign and Russian-affiliated individuals and entities.

-The Office has concluded its investigation into links and coordination between the Russian government and individuals associated with the Trump campaign. certain proceedings associated with the Office's work remain ongoing.
+The Office has concluded its investigation into links and coordination between the Russian government and individuals associated with the Trump campaign.
+Certain proceedings associated with the Office's work remain ongoing.
 After consultation with the Office of the Deputy attorney general, the Office has transferred responsibility for those remaining issues to other components of the department of justice and FBI. appendix D lists those transfers.